openstack/ironic/doc/source/dev/vendor-passthru.rst

       ...

-* description: A string containing a nice description about what that method is suppose to do.
+* description: A string containing a nice description about what that method is supposed to do.
 Defaults to "" (empty string).

 .. _VendorInterface: ../api/ironic.drivers.base.html#ironic.drivers.base.VendorInterface